 From September 11-13, 2016, we enjoyed walking 22 miles in 3 days backpacking to Mirror Lake and idyllic Glacier Lake in Eagle Cap Wilderness, within Wallowa–Whitman National Forest, in the Wallowa Mountains, on the Columbia Plateau of northeastern Oregon.
 Scenery of “the Wallowas” resembles that of California’s Sierras but is much closer to Seattle!

+Click “i” to read descriptive Captions.
+Click the dotted square to scroll a set of thumbnail images.
 Click here to reach my “Oregon: East: Wallowa: Eagle Cap Wilderness” Portfolio gallery to Add images to Cart (to buy Downloads, Prints, or Products such as canvas wraps or picture puzzles).

 Our 3-day, 22-mile route was as follows:

 - Hike 7.3 miles gaining 2000 feet from Two Pan Trailhead (5600 ft) up East Lostine River to camp at popular Mirror Lake (7606 ft).
 This excellent base camp has lots of sites (but adjacent Sunshine Lake may be more photogenic and less crowded), with three good day hikes for extended stays: